- Antitrust and Trade Regulation

-- 2020 – Selected for inclusion in the 2020 edition of The Best Lawyers in America©.
+- 2020-2022 – Selected for inclusion in the 2020-2022 editions of The Best Lawyers in America©.
 Listed in the current edition for Litigation-Real Estate; Litigation-Trusts and Estates.

 - John Schiller was honored for his professional rectitude by a client who endowed a $1.5 million Chair in Legal Ethics in his name at the Maurer School of Law, Indiana University at Bloomington.
 The person who holds the John E. Schiller Chair in Legal Ethics can specialize in any area of the law, but must demonstrate a commitment to the highest standard of legal professional ethics through her or his teaching, scholarship, and service.
 Professor Hannah Buxbaum currently holds the Chair.
 Read more about the endowed Chair here.